steve-ryan/password_reset/README.md

 ALTER TABLE `users`
   MODIFY `user_id` int(11) NOT NULL AUTO_INCREMENT;
 ```
+The table code can also be copied from a file named `users.sql` in the project

 ### PHPMailer Configuration
 For this project you need PHPMailer,which is a code library to send emails safely and easily via PHP code from a web server.
 Sending emails directly by PHP code requires a high-level familiarity to SMTP protocol standards and related issues and vulnerabilities about Email injection for spamming.
 [Wikipedia](https://en.wikipedia.org/wiki/PHPMailer)